hkchengrex/CascadePSP/README.md

 ## Quick Start

+Tested on PyTorch 1.0 -- though higher versions would likely work for inference as well.

 Check out [this folder](https://github.com/hkchengrex/CascadePSP/tree/master/segmentation-refinement).
 We have built a pip package that can refine an input image with two lines of code.

 Install with